Preparing and cooking food on the marae

 - haven't been handled properly by the hunters after being killed.

-Always hunt in safe areas, take only healthy animals, and store and transport the meat safely.
+When you hunt, take only healthy animals, and store and transport the meat safely.
 Remember, homekill and hunted meat is eaten at your own risk.
-Meat that's sold commercially (like in supermarkets) follows strict requirements to ensure it's safe to eat.
-Homekill is not regulated in the same way.
+Meat that's sold commercially (like in supermarkets) is regulated and has been processed under strict requirements to ensure it's safe to eat.
+Homekilled meat is not regulated and so it is not checked in the same way.

 Find out more